 February 8th, 2012 by Hafiz Noor Shams

 I took these metrics for granted in the past.
 They seem intuitive at first.
 It provides a humanizing reference to what can be meaningless large numbers.
-But they lose their relevance after one reminds oneself of the purpose of foreign exchange reserve.
+But they lose their relevance after one reminds oneself of the purpose of foreign exchange reserves.

 If the foreign exchange reserve is stated within the context of the ability to sustain for example 10 months of imports, does it really do so?
-If the importers, which is not the central bank by the way, suddenly face a liquidity crunch and unable to pay for its current and future imports, will the large foreign exchange reserve help?
+If the importers, which is not the central bank by the way, suddenly face a liquidity crunch and unable to pay for its current and future imports, will the large foreign exchange reserves help?
 No, unless the central bank suddenly becomes the economy-wide importer, which diverges so far away from the traditional central banking functions.

 And if the government suddenly finds itself unable to finance its debts through traditional means, either through borrowing or taxation, will the central bank step in to pay the government’s debt (or specifically, Treasury’s debt in order to clarify the fact the when one speaks of government debt, it really refers to the government sans the central bank, and the Treasury essentially manages government-sans central bank-finance)?
 Not really.
-The government or more specifically, the Treasury does not and should not have access to the foreign exchange reserve controlled by the central bank.
+The government or more specifically, the Treasury does not and should not have access to the foreign exchange reserves controlled by the central bank.

-Some governments take the foreign reserve and use it to fund a sovereign wealth fund.
+Some governments take the foreign reserves and use it to fund a sovereign wealth fund.
 I suppose that is a somewhat more efficient use of the money, but that is essentially an institutional abuse.

 This is especially bad when laypersons catch up with the jargon.
-There have been several instances in the past when a drop in foreign exchange reserve is taken by some in the public as ominous outflow of funds from Malaysia.
+There have been several instances in the past when a drop in foreign exchange reserves are taken by some in the public as ominous outflow of funds from Malaysia.
 It makes discussion on the matter completely off track and irrelevant from the very beginning, just because everybody uses the jargon and nobody understands the function of the reserve properly.

 I think if the metrics is used to convey what I think most individuals want to convey, there is another better concept that should be used.
 It is the balance of payment.
-The measurement in terms of imports still does not fit the bill exactly, but at least, it comes closer to being accurate than measuring the foreign exchange reserve in terms of imports will ever be.
+The measurement in terms of imports still does not fit the bill exactly, but at least, it comes closer to being accurate than measuring the foreign exchange reserves in terms of imports will ever be.
 But the balance of trade is not money owned by any one person.
 It is money owned by the whole economy.